Atomtronic superconducting quantum interference device in synthetic dimensions

-\textbf{Atomtronic Josephson junction in position space}: In position space, tunneling of cold atom Bose-Einstein condensate (BEC) in double-well systems can be used to realize atomic Josephson junction, which has been widely studied earlier~\cite{Smerzi,Ebgha,Zhu}.
+In position space, tunneling of cold atom Bose-Einstein condensate (BEC) in double-well systems can be used to realize atomic Josephson junction, which has been widely studied earlier~\cite{Smerzi,Ebgha,Zhu}.
 For completeness, firstly, let us review this kind of junction considering all atoms are in internal (electronic) state $s$.
 As shown in Fig.~\ref{fig1} (b), the typical Hamiltonian of this tunneling process is described by the Bose-Hubbard Hamiltonian $\hat{H}_{s}$~\cite{Aghamalyan,Zhu,Ryu,Haug},

 where tunneling process is described by $\hat{H}_{Js}=\sum_{\alpha=0,1}\mu_{\alpha}\hat{n}_{\alpha s}-\hbar J(\hat{a}_{0s}^{\dag}\hat{a}_{1s}+H.c.)$. $\mu_{\alpha}$ represents the chemical potential of the corresponding optical well.
 Atom number operators are defined as $\hat{n}_{\alpha s}=\hat{a}_{\alpha s}^{\dag}\hat{a}_{\alpha s}$.
 Atom-atom repulsion energy due to occupying the same well is given by the quantity $\frac{U}{2}$.
 Rate of atom tunneling between the two wells is denoted by $J$.